closeio/making.close.com/_posts/2020-06-24-finding-the-cause-of-a-memory-leak-in-jest.md

 But these happened _only in the CI_ and _only occasionally_.

-We've managed to fix the problem after a couple of hours, and we’d like to share the process of how we found the cause of a memory leak.
+We’ve managed to fix the problem after a couple of hours, and we’d like to share the process of how we found the cause of a memory leak.
 Read on!

 ## Running tests with heap usage recording

-We've tried increasing memory allocation to see if the tests just take too much memory, but in a steady manner.
+We tried increasing memory allocation to see if the tests just take too much memory, but in a steady manner.
 That did not work which showed us that we’ve got a memory leak in our tests.

-When looking around for advice, we’ve found an article about [Jest memory leaks](https://chanind.github.io/javascript/2019/10/12/jest-tests-memory-leak.html) and went ahead and ran the following command:
+When looking around for advice, we found an article about [Jest memory leaks](https://chanind.github.io/javascript/2019/10/12/jest-tests-memory-leak.html) and went ahead and ran the following command:

 ```
 node --expose-gc ./node_modules/.bin/jest --runInBand --logHeapUsage